The part of our salvation that kinda falls on us.

 So Calvinists insist upon

 True, it’s kinda stupid to imagine we saved ourselves by believing in God.
-It’s like a man claiming he saved himself because when the paramedics found him dying of a heart attack, he believed they could save them, so he didn’t push ’em away.
-Taking credit for his own rescue makes him sound like an arrogant jerk.
-He might believe his own story, and certain fools might even believe him too.
-But nobody else with half a brain does.
+It’s like a man claiming he saved himself because when the paramedics found him dying of a heart attack, he didn’t push ’em away.
+Taking credit for his own rescue makes him sound like a fool,

 Regardless of the self-delusions of certain narcissists, Calvinists are still a little antsy about the idea of justification by faith.
-It makes it sound like there is a condition mixed up in our election and salvation: If we don’t respond in faith, we can bollix the whole deal.
-And if that’s so, it knocks down five of Calvinism’s six points.
+They believe in unconditional election, but faith is a condition!
+If we don’t respond to God in faith, we bollix the whole deal—and there go five of

 - ELECTION.
 Can’t be unconditional: Faith’s a condition.

 - SOVEREIGNTY.
-Can’t be absolute: In this case God doesn’t get his way.
+Can’t be absolute: God wants to save everybody, but when we refuse to put faith in him, he doesn’t get his way.

 - GRACE.
-Can’t be irresistible: People can choose to not have faith.
+Can’t be irresistible: People choose to not have faith.

 - ATONEMENT.
-Can’t be limited like they imagine: If God wants to apply atonement to more people than wanna accept it, he clearly isn’t doing the limiting.
+Can’t be limited like they imagine: If God wants to apply atonement to more people than wanna accept it, he clearly hasn’t put the limitations on it.

 - PERSEVERANCE.
-Can’t be absolute: If people choose to have faith, what happens if they
+Can’t be absolute: If people choose to have faith, what happens when they

 Yeah, they’re interpreting

 Common faith is most often used outside a religious context.
-Like when you trust the supermarket isn’t selling you tainted food, or that your household appliances aren’t gonna give you a shock or catch fire, or that your house pets won’t eat you in your sleep.
-We assume it’s a special ability when we use it to trust that God exists, Christianity is true, and Jesus is Lord and coming back.
-It’s only special because of who we put our trust into: Faith in God is way more reliable than our faith in the supermarket, our appliances, and Mr. Whiskers.
-But all this stuff, religious and secular, is still faith.
+Like when you trust the supermarket isn’t selling you tainted goods, or that your household appliances aren’t gonna give you a shock or catch fire, or that your house pets won’t eat you in your sleep.
+We assume it’s a special ability when we use it in religion, but nope, it’s the same ability as when we trust the supermarket, our appliances, and Mr. Whiskers.
+It’s only made special because of who we put our trust into: Faith in God is way more reliable than faith in anyone or anything else.
+But whether religious or secular, it’s all common faith.

 Whereas

 This out-of-context defense of unconditional election has the unfortunate side effect of really mangling what faith means.
-It’s why so many Christians think faith is the magical power to believe in goofy rubbish: “I believe this stuff because I ‘have faith.’
-You don’t believe because you don’t ‘have faith.’”
+It’s why so many Christians think faith is the magical power to believe in goofy rubbish: “I believe because I ‘have faith,’ and you don’t believe because you don’t.”
 There’s so much wrong with that statement: Belief and faith are synonyms.
 And we believe because we know “the substance of things hoped for, the evidence of things not seen”

 Back to Abraham.
 The L

-And God’s response to Avram’s response was justification: Avram was his guy.
+And God’s response to Abraham’s response was justification: Abraham was his guy.
 Forever after he’d identify himself as “Abraham’s God.”

 Yeah, sometimes faith is hard.
-Sometimes trusting God is a struggle.
+Sometimes trusting God is a massive struggle.
 As struggles go, it’s way easier than sinlessness.
-God wants us to work on a high standard of morals and obedience, but he knows better than to base our relationship on that.
+True, God wants us to work on a high standard of morals and obedience—but he knows better than to base his relationship with us on that.
 Instead he bases it on whether we can trust him.
 Even speck-sized faith will do.

 But hang around God long enough, and our faith will hardly remain speck-sized.